 Would you like to react to this message?
 Create an account in a few clicks or log in to continue.

-This is a website run by veteran Helbreath players with the aim of sharing discussions and content exclusively related to the development of a server and its gameplay.
+A site run by veteran gamers with the aim of sharing discussions and content exclusively related to the development of Helbreath and its gameplay.

 We depend on Ads revenue to keep our site running.
 Please consider disabling your Ad Blocker so that we can continue to create the content you come to enjoy.
 Thank you for your continued cooperation and understanding.